-Ok sure, Oktoberfest is definitely marketed as the world’s largest beer festival… but it’s so much more than that!
+Ok sure, Oktoberfest is totally marketed as the world’s largest beer festival… but it’s so much more than that!
 And sadly, so many people don’t even try to look past this and see the glory beer-yond.

 Beer may be the most consumed beverage at Oktoberfest by a long shot (7 million liters a year, yo), but guess what?
 It’s not your only option! *gasp!* So, I’m going to answer the questions I get asked most often as a tour guide and Oktoberfest travel planner about Oktoberfest for non-beer drinkers.